-ASR Aanvullende Ziektekostenverzekeringen N.V. wants to be the most personal health insurer offering its customers an excellent service.
+ASR Aanvullende Ziektekostenverzekeringenen N.V. wants to be the most personal health insurer offering its customers an excellent service.
 The foundation for this is quality management.
-Quality management contains policies, guidelines and principles on how ASR Aanvullende Ziektekostenverzekeringen N.V. wants to serve its customers.
-For ASR Aanvullende Ziektekostenverzekeringen N.V., the standards laid down in the quality policy are the starting point in actively complying with the quality standards for customer-oriented insurance, continuous improvement of processes within all departments and providing training to employees.
+Quality management contains policies, guidelines and principles on how ASR Aanvullende Ziektekostenverzekeringenen N.V. wants to serve its customers.
+The standards laid down in the quality policy are the starting point in actively complying with the quality standards for customer-oriented insurance, continuous improvement of processes within all departments and providing training to employees.
 In order to actively steer towards the objectives, they have been translated into key performance indicators (KPIs).
-The progress and results on these KPIs are periodically shared within ASR Aanvullende Ziektekostenverzekeringen N.V.
+The progress and results on these KPIs are periodically shared within ASR Aanvullende Ziektekostenverzekeringenen N.V.

-ASR Aanvullende Ziektekostenverzekeringen N.V. attaches great importance to feedback from its customers.
-That is why, in 2018, continuous feedback was requested by means of NPS on both customer contact (contact measurement) and the handling of complaints (process measurement).
-We also measured the customer satisfaction of customers who used social media.
-This gave ASR Aanvullende Ziektekostenverzekeringen N.V. an even better insight into what customers think of its information provision, services, First Time Right and the quality of its customer contact in general.
-The feedback was used to improve processes, train employees.
+ASR Aanvullende Ziektekostenverzekeringenen N.V. attaches great importance to feedback from its customers.
+That is why, in 2019, continuous feedback was requested by means of NPS on both customer contact (contact measurement) and the handling of complaints (process measurement).
+ASR Aanvullende Ziektekostenverzekeringenen N.V. also measures the customer satisfaction of customers who used social media.
+This gave ASR Aanvullende Ziektekostenverzekeringenen N.V. an even better insight into what customers think of its information provision, services, First Time Right and the quality of its customer contact in general.
+The feedback was used to improve processes and train employees.

-In 2018 ASR Aanvullende Ziektekostenverzekeringen N.V. started using the Customer Effort Score (CES) to get an insight in how much effort the customers must deliver for example when submitting an invoice.
-The results of this study have given us input for improvements.
+Also uses ASR Aanvullende Ziektekostenverzekeringenen N.V. the Customer Effort Score (CES) to get an insight in how much effort the customers must deliver, for example when submitting an invoice.
+The results of this study had given ASR Aanvullende Ziektekostenverzekeringenen N.V. input for improvements.

-The ambition in terms of service provision to customers is reflected in an increase in the NPS from +35.7 (overall score for our Customer Contact Center over 2017) to +39 over 2018.
+The ambition in terms of service provision to customers is reflected in an increase in the NPS from +39 (overall score for our Customer Contact over 2018) to +43 over 2019.

-In 2018, ASR Aanvullende Ziektekostenverzekeringen N.V. continued the roll-out of the new customer contact strategy.
+In 2019, ASR Aanvullende Ziektekostenverzekeringenen N.V. continued the roll-out of the new customer contact strategy.
 This is aimed at enabling customers to contact us efficiently and effectively in the way and at the moment that suits them best.
-To this end, additional research was carried out by means of a customer panel and an extensive data analysis was carried out that gives us a good insight in how customers use the various channels.
+To this end, additional research was carried out by means of a customer panel and an extensive data analysis was carried out that gives us a good insight of how customers use the various channels.